 For real.
-This is so unbelievably good, light, velvety and creamy, they should seriously consider renaming it something like “Chickpea noIce Cream, or Chickpea Pudding maybe, or Yum-mus, why not?
+This is the Best Hummus Recipe EVER!!!
+It’s so unbelievably good, light, velvety and creamy, they should seriously consider renaming it to something like “Chickpea noIce Cream, or Chickpea Delight maybe, or maybe even Yum-mus, why not?

 Whooohoo!
 Chips and dips that are good for you!
 How’s that for awesome news!

 Not all hummus recipes are created equal though.
 There are quite a few (thousand) available on the Net, and some of them will have you peel your chickpeas before you process them.
 Talk about tedious work!
 I don’t see the point in doing that, really, especially after I’ve tried this beautiful recipe which I found a while back.
 I’ve only adapted it ever so slightly… Adding baking soda to the soaking water makes all the difference in the world.

 I’m telling you, even if you are not a big Hummus fan, you should really consider giving this recipe a try and tasting this heatlhy dip / sauce again, as if for the first time.
 My daughter, who didn’t care much for the stuff not so long ago is now completely sold!

 Lucky me just made a double batch of this yesterday… Guess what I’ll be having for my afternoon snacks this week!

 Oh!
 I am a happy woman… Life is good! 🙂

 - 2 cups dried chickpeas (the smallest you can find)

 - 2 tbsp baking soda for soaking + ½ tsp for cooking

 - juice from 1 squeezed lemon